Malwprotector/panicpoint/README.md

 ### 🛡️ Error Handling

-Rust’s `Result` and the `thiserror` crate are used to handle errors gracefully, providing:
+Rust’s `Result` and the `thiserror` crate are used to handle errors gracefully.

-- Custom error messages for:
-  - IO errors
-  - Zip compression issues
-  - Path resolution errors
-- Immediate exit with feedback if a critical error occurs.

 ### Dependencies